FNREnterprises/marvinData/README.md

-    add a publish method for the dict the <owner> process needs to have a local version of the dict in its config file. on changes of any value in the dict the owner publishes the local dict to marvinData marvinData will then update its shared version of the dict and this will allow other processes to see the changes.MarvinData
+    add a publish method for the dict the <owner> process needs to have a local version of the dict in its config file. on changes of any value in the dict the owner publishes the local dict to marvinData marvinData will then update its shared version of the dict and this will allow other processes to see the changes

 ##To add a shared queue: